EFFECTIVE DATE: 4th January 2021

 Generally, we only collect your personal data when you choose to interact with East Meets West directly.
 At such times we may collect the data in a number of ways, including:

-- When you visit our website at eastmeetswest.org.uk;
+- When you visit our main website at eastmeetswest.org.uk;

-- When you create a member account on the website;
+- When you create a member account on the hub website/app at hub.eastmeetswest.org.uk;

-- When you add and/or update information on your profile on the website;
+- When you add and/or update information on your hub profile;

-- When you post information on the website including on the activity walls and streams, in the discussion forums, on the community events calendar, or as blog post comments.
-Please note that we can only access information you choose to publish or information which we need to administer the membership elements of the website.
+- When you post information and/or interact with other members on the hub.
+Please note that we can only access information you choose to publish or information which we need to administer the membership elements of the hub.
 Private messages between members cannot be accessed by us;

-- When you interact with us on social media and other online platforms;
+- When you interact with us via our other associated social media profiles including Twitter and Instagram;

 - When you sign up to our mailing list to receive our regular community round-up bulletins, newsletters, promotions about our work, and information about how you can support us;